viswalegend27/Leaf-Guardian-Python/README.md

 │── 📄 .env.example      # Provide your Gemini API Key here.
 │── 📄 README.md         # Project documentation
 │── 📂 .streamlit        # Streamlit folder
         │── secrets.toml # You can provide you Gemini API Key here to.
-Must have create this folder to work with the code as it or else alter the main.py
+Must have create this folder to work with the code as it is or else alter the main.py
 ```
 ---